 If you have limited options for child care, you may need some extra assistance.

-The Australian Government's Department of Human Services Child Care section of their website provides information on government financial assistance for child care, such as the Child Care Benefit.
+The Services Australia Child Care website provides information on government financial assistance for child care, such as the Child Care Subsidy.
 It also explains the terms and conditions of application.

-You can also visit the Australian Government’s My Child website, which provides information on:
+You can also visit the Australian Government’s Child Care Finder website, which provides information on:

 - the types of care available (e.g. long day care, family day care, occasional care and in-home care)